World Bank president resigns

 Jim Yong Kim will retire in February.

-World Bank President, Jim Yong Kim, has announced his retirement from the World Bank to join a firm that will work on infrastructure in developing nations.
+World Bank President, Jim Yong Kim, has announced his retirement from the World Bank.
 Kim will step down in February 2019.

 How Kim shaped World Bank

-Kim’s abrupt departure from the institution comes before the end of his current five-year term in 2022.
+Kim’s abrupt departure from the institution comes before the end of his five-year term.
 He was picked by former US President, Barack Obama, to head the World Bank in 2012.
+He will leave before finishing his current five-year term is scheduled to end in 2022.
 Though he started with Obama’s administration, Kim found common ground with US President, Donald Trump.

-Kim helped provide funding to international aid and climate change efforts, such as the $200 billion investment in fighting global warming in many nations despite Trump’s isolationist beliefs and climate change denials.
+Kim helped provide funding to international aid and climate change efforts, such as the $200 billion investment in fighting global warming in many nations despite Trump’s isolationist beliefs and global warming denials.
 Despite the ideological differences, the Trump administration gave support to a $13 billion capital increase to the organisation.

 ‘Jim Kim had deftly struck a balance between keeping the Trump administration mollified and involving the World Bank in work on areas that the administration has been openly hostile to,’ said Prasad.